Heavy fighting rocks Libyan capital as rival militia battle

 Strikes and armed protests by militia and tribal gunmen demanding payments or political rights have also shut much of the OPEC member's oil output for months and deprived the government of its key source of income.

-(Additional reporting and writing by Ulf Laessing; Editing by Robin Pomeroy and Paul Simao)
+(Additional reporting by Feras Bosalum; writing by Ulf Laessing; Editing by Robin Pomeroy and Paul Simao)